Current UMORF 3D Acquisition Methods (as of July 2017)

 Color: All models are produced with color information.
 We use vertex color rather than UV texture mapping to avoid representing color information that is beyond the geometric resolution of the model

 Time: Semi-automated photography takes around 20 minutes per object.
-Reconstruction for typical objects takes less than two hours compute time.
+Reconstruction for typical objects takes less than one hour compute time.

 Camera: Nikon D810 camera with 60mm macro lens.

 Light Box: 48” custom three-sided enclosure made from corrugated polypropylene and paper.
 The top and camera side are covered only with white disposable plastic tablecloth (performs better than fabric).
-Two 500W halogen lights shine through the tablecloth on the top of the enclosure (we are replacing these with LED panels soon).
+Two 500W halogen lights shine through the tablecloth on the top of the enclosure (these have now been replaced by four LED panels).
 Very diffuse lighting is essential.

 Semi-automatic turntable: A plastic turntable designed for large televisions is driven by a small stepper motor connected to an Arduino.
 Software written for the Arduino rotates the turntable, stopping every X degrees and triggering the shutter on the camera.
 Photography can also be done manually.